vimanasystems/ZeroTrustBSD/README.md

 And it is built to **win**.
 - **Wazuh**: SIEM, FIM, log analysis — free, open, powerful
 - **Suricata**: IDS/IPS with real threat feeds
+- **SPAN/RSPAN**: For RAW correlation of alerts and forensic analysis
 - **Zeek**: Passive telemetry — see what *shouldn’t* be happening
 - **OpenCTI**: Aggregate, correlate, and act on threat intel
 - **Prometheus + Grafana**: Full-stack visibility — no blind spots